bbauska/DOM-g4g/HTML-DOM.md

 <a href="https://www.geeksforgeeks.org/websites-apps/web-page-a-complete-overview/">
 web page</a> that allows developers to access, modify, and control its content and structure using
 <a href="https://www.geeksforgeeks.org/javascript/javascript-tutorial/">
-JavaScript.
+JavaScript</a>.
 It powers most dynamic website interactions, enabling features like real-time updates, form validation, and interactive user interfaces.</p>

 /* <DOM-image01of02.jpg> */